Minnesota County Bordered Land For Sale

 You know the old saying, "The devil is in the details?"
 Well, it's especially true in regard to land purchase deals.
 Buyers must be incredibly familiar with the ins and outs of the property and the terms of the deal into which they are entering.
 One such detail that is often overlooked by buyers of property is whether the land is bordered by county owned property.
 While a real estate professional will likely make you aware of the benefit of buying land adjacent to county owned property, many buyers themselves may not think to ask about this seemingly minor detail.

 Now, you may be asking, why does it matter to me whether the county owns the adjacent property?
 Depending on the use you intend to make of the land, it can actually matter a great deal.
 If you are purchasing land to build a residential vacation home, a resort or just to use as hunting land in the Northwoods of Minnesota, being located next door to county owned property can be a valuable asset.
 Land adjacent to county owned property can have the added benefit of allowing you access to hundreds, if not thousands, of additional acres of hunting or recreational land.
 You can roam on your property and immediately connect with hiking paths, hunting land, lakes, rivers, streams and more.
 While you might be sharing this land with other visitors to the county-owned land, it can significantly add to the value of your property.
 Sometimes, a landowner may purchase a very small amount of acreage here in Minnesota, but because he or she can step off their property into a county preserve or protected area, the land can feel much, much larger.
 Not only will this increase your enjoyment of the land, it will also likely increase the re-sale value of your property in the future.
-If you are fortunate enough to find a parcel of property bordered on multiple sides by county, state or federal owned land, it will likely help increase the value of your property dramatically.
+If you are fortunate enough to find a land parcel bordered on multiple sides by county, state or federal owned land, it will likely help increase the value of your property dramatically.

 Access to additional acreage is not the only benefit to owning land adjacent to county owned real estate.
 Owning property bordering county owned land can help to keep your land private and peaceful.
 While county or state owned land is occasionally sold or auctioned, these sales are relatively rare.
 If your property borders a county owned property, you have a significantly decreased risk that a factory or other commercial monstrosity will be built next door.
 This also reduces the risk of pollution as much county and state owned land is used for the benefit of the public for recreational purposes and is protected by measures intended to conserve the beauty and natural resources of the land.